Vincent K. Brooks

-Vincent Keith Brooks (born October 24, 1958) is a retired United States Army general who last commanded United States Forces Korea, United Nations Command, and ROK-U.S. Combined Forces Command.
+Vincent Keith Brooks (born 24 October 1958) is a retired United States Army general who last commanded United States Forces Korea, United Nations Command, and ROK-U.S. Combined Forces Command.
 He previously served as the commanding general of United States Army Pacific and prior to that as the commanding general of Third Army.
 Brooks was the United States Central Command Deputy Director of Operations during the War in Iraq, and frequently briefed the media, which raised his public profile.
 He also served as the Chief of Army Public Affairs The Pentagon.
 He was the deputy commander of 1st Cavalry Division in Baghdad during the 2006–2008 "surge" and upon returning to the United States became the commanding general of the same division.
 He later was commanding general of the 1st Infantry Division.
-Brooks assumed command in Korea on April 30, 2016 and was succeeded by Robert B. Abrams in November 2018, and he retired on January 1, 2019.
+Brooks assumed command in Korea on 30 April 2016, and was succeeded by Robert B. Abrams in November 2018, then retired on 1 January 2019.

 Family

-Brooks was born in Anchorage, Alaska, on October 24, 1958.
+Brooks was born in Anchorage, Alaska, on 24 October 1958.
 He grew up as an Army brat in a prominent military family in California.
 His father, Major General Leo A. Brooks Sr., and brother, Brigadier General Leo A. Brooks Jr., both retired after careers in the United States Army.
 His uncle, Francis K. Brooks, was the majority leader of the Vermont House of Representatives and a member of the Vermont Senate.
 Brooks attended Thomas Jefferson High School in Alexandria, Virginia for two years, and then Jesuit High School in Carmichael, California, where he graduated in 1976.
 He was a varsity basketball player, and decided to follow his brother to United States Military Academy at West Point to earn a commission as an officer.